deadlyvipers/dojo_rules/introduction.md

 It's a me, in a file.
 Hello.
+My favorite code school path is JavaScript.